AMWA-TV/nmos-control-feature-sets/monitoring/README.md

 };
 ```

+## Control classes

-## NcReceiverMonitor
+### NcReceiverMonitor

-Base receiver monitoring worker class.
+Base receiver monitoring worker class required for expressing connection and payload statuses for an attached stream receiver.
-It uses the Touchpoint mechanism inherited from NcObject in order to attach to the correct receiver identity.
+It uses the Touchpoint mechanism inherited from NcObject to attach to the correct receiver identity.

+Receiver monitors MUST maintain a 1 to 1 relationship between their role and the touchpoint receiver entity they monitor as long as the receiver entity hasn't been disposed by the device.

 ```typescript
 // NcReceiverMonitor class descriptor